 But the stumble in job growth, which followed two straight months of hefty gains, likely understates the health of the labor market as other details of the closely watched employment report were strong.

-The unemployment rate fell back to below 4% and a wider measure of underemployment fell by the most it ever has.
+The unemployment rate fell back to below 4% and a wider measure of underemployment fell by the most ever.
 In addition, annual wage growth was the best since 2009, and the economy created 12,000 more jobs in December and January than previously reported, bringing the total for the two months to 538,000.

 The mixed report was another indication the economy, which in July is set to mark a record 10 years of expansion, is slowing as the stimulus from a $1.5 trillion tax cut and increased government spending ebbs.